bolt/docs/docs/other/contributing.md

 Pull Request Details (PR)
 -------------------------

-Details of your changes should be susinctly documented in the pull request.
+Details of your changes should be succinctly documented in the pull request.
 For new features it should include a short use case and justification.

 Along with notating any issues the PR fixes, it should include mentions of any